-(1) The "Estimated Future Payouts Under Equity Incentive Plan Awards" columns represent the minimum, target and maximum number of shares that could be received by each listed officer upon the vesting of RSUs, excluding dividend equivalents.
-RSUs vest based on the Company's adjusted three-year average ROE for fiscal years 2020, 2021 and 2022.
-See footnote 19 to the Outstanding Equity Awards at Fiscal Year End for 2020 table hereof for more information.
-See footnote 10.
+(2) The "Estimated Future Payouts Under Equity Incentive Plan Awards" columns represent the minimum, target and maximum number of shares that could be received by each listed officer upon the vesting of RSUs, excluding dividend equivalents.
+RSUs vest based on the company's adjusted three-year average ROE for fiscal years 2021, 2022 and 2023.
+See footnote 17 to the Outstanding Equity Awards at Fiscal Year End for 2021 table herein for more information.
+Adjusted ROE is a non-GAAP measure.
+Please refer to Appendix A for a reconciliation of this measure to the most directly comparable GAAP measure and other required disclosures.

-(2) Each RSU represents a contingent right to receive (i) one share of common stock and (ii) non-preferential dividend equivalents equal to the sum of any dividends on the shares of common stock underlying the RSUs that were actually paid during the vesting period.
+(3) Each RSU represents a contingent right to receive (i) one share of common stock and (ii) non-preferential dividend equivalents equal to the sum of any dividends on the shares of common stock underlying the RSUs that were actually paid during the vesting period.

-(3) Threshold is 50 percent of awarded RSUs if the adjusted three-year average ROE is at least equal to 7 percent.
+(4) Threshold is 50% of awarded RSUs if the adjusted three-year average ROE is at least equal to 5%.

-(4) Target is 100 percent of awarded RSUs if the adjusted three-year average ROE is equal to 13 percent.
+(5) Target is 100% of awarded RSUs if the adjusted three-year average ROE is equal to 12%.

-(5) Maximum is 150 percent of awarded RSUs if the adjusted three-year average ROE is 19 percent or more.
+(6) Maximum is 150% of awarded RSUs if the adjusted three-year average ROE is 17% or more.

-(6) Reflects the grant date fair value of each equity award computed in accordance with ASC Topic 718.
-For a description of the assumptions used in calculating the fair value of equity awards under ASC Topic 718, see Note 2 of our financial statements in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020.
+(7) Reflects the grant date fair value of each equity award computed in accordance with ASC Topic 718.
+For a description of the assumptions used in calculating the fair value of equity awards under ASC Topic 718, see Note 2 of our financial statements in our Annual Report on Form 10-K for the fiscal year ended September 30, 2021.

-(7) We deliver a portion of the annual bonus awarded to highly compensated employees in the form of RSUs (see the CD&A for more information).
+(8) We deliver a portion of the annual bonus awarded to highly compensated employees in the form of RSUs (see the CD&A for more information).
 These RSUs vest approximately three years from the date of grant.